 - Requires a full commitment to meet all program requirements

 What are the benefits of TTAP?By participating in TTAP you will:

 - Receive a National Center for Construction Education and Research graduation certificate

 - Have time to explore national parks

 - Feel satisfaction, because you’ve made a difference

 - Have paid experience and a lot of fun.

-What's it like?Hear from Rodney and Joshua, current participants, and Billy and Pat, former participants in TTAP.
+What's it like?Hear from present and former participants in the Traditional Trades Apprenticeship Program.